Blog

 Adenomyosis and Pregnancy:

 Adenomyosis affects a woman’s ability to conceive.
-But even though if a woman conceives, the pregnancy has associated risks such as miscarriage, low birth weight, pre-term labor, premature rupture of the amniotic membranes, uterine infections, etc.
+But even though if a woman conceives, the pregnancy has associated risks such as miscarriage, low birth weight, pre-term labour, premature rupture of the amniotic membranes, uterine infections, etc.

 Treatment options for Adenomyosis in infertility: